1z-z1/Bridge-Pi/README.md

 ---
 15. With the original configuration now backed up and moved out of the way we can now move on and create our new configuration file by typing the command below into the terminal.
     - `sudo nano /etc/dnsmasq.conf`
-    - I prefer to use vim and tmux in my terminals but use what you are comfortable with.
-    - `nano` is installed by default so that we will stick with that as an example.
 ---
 16. Now that we have our new file created we want to add the lines below, these lines basically tell the dnsmasq package how to handle DNS and DHCP traffic.
     - ```